IS200CPFPG1A - Control Power Flash Protect Board

 FUNCTIONAL DESCRIPTION:

 IS200CPFPG1A is a Control Power Flash Protect Board manufactured and designed by General Electric as part of the Drive Control Innovation Series used in GE Speedtronic Innovation Turbine Control Systems.
 The CPFP isolation lost trip fault is hardware-generated.
-The CPFP power supply isolation card indicates that power supply isolation to the phase modules has been compromised.
+The CPFPG1A power supply isolation card indicates that power supply isolation to the phase modules has been compromised.
 The CPFP card is designed to provide control power to circuit cards in the high-voltage compartment.
-This card has a double voltage barrier that isolates the phases from each other and the control.
+This card has a double-voltage barrier that isolates the phases from each other and from the control.
 This fault indicates that one of these voltage barriers has failed.
-This is a dangerous situation since failure of the second barrier could cause dangerous voltages to conduct into the control cabinet or cause a phase-phase short on the CPFP card.
+This is a dangerous situation, as failure of the second barrier could allow dangerous voltages to enter the control cabinet or cause a phase-phase short on the CPFP card.
 The fault is generated when the status light conducted via fiber from the CPFP goes out.
 The fiber connects CPFP (PWR OK) to FOSA (SPARE-R).
 Check that the fiber is installed correctly.
 Disconnect the fiber from FOSA and look for the status light traveling up the fiber.
 If you do not see a light, then the problem is on the CPFP.
 If there is light, then the problem is on FOSA or BICM.

 INSTALLATION: